What We Do

 The Nature Conservancy of Canada (NCC) is the country’s largest national land conservation organization.
-Since 1962, we have helped to protect more than 2.7 million acres (1.1 million hectares) across the country.
+Since 1962, we have helped to protect more than 15 million hectares across the country.

 Our conservation process has been fine-tuned over decades of on-the-ground work, and continues to evolve to meet our changing needs.